kyma-incubator/examples/personservice/README.md

 ```

-Then deploy to your cluster: `kubectl apply -f kubernetes-kyma.yaml -n personservice`
+Then deploy to your cluster:
+`kubectl apply -f kubernetes-kyma.yaml -n personservice`

-After that check whether the pod is running with: `kubectl get pods -n personservice -l app=tokenissuer`
+After that check whether the pod is running with:
+`kubectl get pods -n personservice -l app=tokenissuer`

 Then you can go to `https://{hostname}/swagger-ui.html`.
+A restart of your personservice pod may be required (just delete the pod).
 Test the following operations:

 * GET /jwk: To get the public key used for validating the signature.
 Should return something like: